oesteban/RegSeg/README.rst

 License
 -------

-RegSeg is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) as published by the [Free Software Foundation](http://www.fsf.org/), either version 3 of the License, or (at your option) any later version.
+RegSeg is free software: you can redistribute it and/or modify it under the terms of the `GNU General Public License <http://www.gnu.org/copyleft/gpl.html>`_ as published by the `Free Software Foundation <http://www.fsf.org/>`_, either version 3 of the License, or (at your option) any later version.

-RegSeg is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) for more details.
+RegSeg is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the `GNU General Public License <http://www.gnu.org/copyleft/gpl.html>`_ for more details.
-You should have received a copy of [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) along with RegSeg.
-If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
+You should have received a copy of `GNU General Public License <http://www.gnu.org/copyleft/gpl.html>`_ along with RegSeg.
+If not, see http://www.gnu.org/licenses/.